 More and more “fast casual” healthy lunch restaurants have been popping up in the last few years.
 Here are 13 of my favorites lunch restaurants.

 As much as I try to meal prep ahead of time (and recommend that my clients do the same), there are days when it’s simply easier to buy my lunch.
 Luckily, more and more “fast casual” healthy lunch restaurants have been opening up in New York City and other cities around the country.
-It’s possible to eat out at lunch AND stick to your healthy habits.
-Here are 13 of my favorite healthy lunch restaurants, and what I like to order in each.
+Here are 13 of my go-to healthy lunch restaurants and my favorite meal at each.

 1. Sweetgreen.
 I love that they offer a seasonally inspired menu, with many local and organic ingredients.
 Dozens of healthy options appear on the menu, with everything from soups to salads, sandwiches and more.
 Sweetgreen has locations in NYC, Boston, Philly, Washington DC, Chicago, LA, and the Bay Area.
 My favorite: The Hummus Tahina Salad, which comes with herbed falafel, feta cheese, lots of veggies, homemade hummus, and cucumber tahini yogurt dressing.